pulumi/docs/content/docs/guides/adopting/_index.md

 * Perhaps that infrastructure is managed by a different team who will keep using their own tool.
 * Or it could be that this infrastructure is slated to be retired after your current project anyway.

 In these cases, new infrastructure can coexist with old infrastructure in two ways, letting you keep your existing infrastructure as-is while building new infrastructure under Pulumi's management.

-#### Resource Getters

-Every resource type in Pulumi has a "gettter."
-This allows you to look up an existing resource using its ID for purposes of reading state from it.
-This gives you back a fully populated Pulumi resource object whose properties can be used to initialize other resources that themselves are under Pulumi's control.
-For more details, [read the programming model documentation]({{< relref "/docs/intro/concepts/programming-model#resource-get" >}}).

-#### Referencing Stack Outputs
+The following techniques can be used:

+* [**Resource Getters**]({{< relref "/docs/intro/concepts/programming-model#resource-get" >}}) available on every resource let you read all the details for a resource from the cloud provider based just on its ID.

+* [**Stack References**]({{< relref "/docs/intro/concepts/organizing-stacks-projects#inter-stack-dependencies" >}}) let you reference outputs of another Pulumi stack for use as inputs to a stack, which is very useful for [organizing projects and stacks]({{< relref "/docs/intro/concepts/organizing-stacks-projects" >}}).

+* **State References** let you reference outputs from a non-Pulumi stack for use as inputs to a Pulumi stack.
 Many infrastructure as code tools have the notion of "outputs," which are simply values exported for easy consumption.
 This might be VPC IDs, auto-assigned IP addresses, and so on.
-Examples of this include Terraform workspaces, AWS CloudFormation stacks, and ARM templates.
-In your Pulumi program, you can reference these outputs by name, much like Pulumi's [built-in "stack reference" concept]({{< relref "/docs/intro/concepts/organizing-stacks-projects#inter-stack-dependencies" >}}) which can be used for Pulumi-to-Pulumi dependencies.
-For details on specifics, refer to the technology-specific guide above.
+Examples include [Terraform state files and workspaces]({{< relref "from_terraform" >}}), [AWS CloudFormation stacks]({{< relref "from_aws" >}}), and [Azure Resource Manager (ARM) deployments]({{< relref "from_azure" >}}).

+Together, these make it easy to reference existing infrastructure regardless of how it was provisioned, without Pulumi taking over control of its ongoing management.

 ### Importing Infrastructure